leighbadua/etf_analyzer/README.md

     * To deploy the jupyter notebook as a web application, use the following code into your terminal (after cloning and `cd` into the repository location):
   `voila etf_analyzer.ipynb`

- Below are images of the web application using Voila:
+ Below are images of the web application using Voila showcasing the hvplot visualizations:

 ![image](https://user-images.githubusercontent.com/96001018/154877305-ed2f12f1-74a2-44b7-abea-d41ca9d08a01.png)
 ![image](https://user-images.githubusercontent.com/96001018/154877363-485be7de-77ff-4f27-bd43-a705c22c8807.png)